 Webinar #2, Calibration and Coordination" Presented by Jackie Motyka (NERACOOS), Jason Grear (EPA) and Adam Pimenta (EPA).
 April 18, 2018

-This is the second of two webinars to discuss the role of citizen scientes in ocean and coastal acidification (OCA) monitoring.
+This is the second of two webinars to discuss the role of citizen scientists in ocean and coastal acidification (OCA) monitoring.
 During this interactive webinar, we will discuss data sharing, research coordination, and the recently approved EPA guidelines for OCA monitoring.

 Webinar #1, "Where and Why: Citizen Science in OCA Monitoring" Presented by Elizabeth Turner (NOAA) and Aaron Strong (University of Maine).
 March 30, 2018